A localized orthogonal decomposition strategy for hybrid discontinuous Galerkin methods: Problem formulation

 The fine mesh $\mesh_\fine$ is assumed to be fine enough to resolve the small-scale information encoded in the coefficient.
 For simplicity, we assume that $A$ is an element-wise constant with respect to an intermediate mesh $\mesh_\eps$, i.e.,

 where $\fine < \eps < \coarse$, and we again assume that the corresponding meshes are refinements of each other.
 In particular, $A$ is also element-wise constant on the mesh $\mesh_\fine$.
 In the present setting, $\eps$ is relatively small indicating that $A$ contains heavy oscillations.
 Therefore, $\mesh_\fine$ possibly includes many elements such that a direct global finite element computation for it is unfeasible.
 That is why one would like to conduct numerical simulations concerning the coarser mesh $\mesh_\coarse$.
-Note that throughout this work, we denote mesh elements of $\mesh_\fine$ and $\mesh_\coarse$ by $\elem$.
-If we want to highlight that an element is in the fine mesh $\mesh_\fine$, we might write $e$ instead.
+Note that throughout this work, we denote mesh elements of $\mesh_\fine$ \corr{by $\fineElem$ and mesh elements of $\mesh_\coarse$ by $\elem$.
+If both are possible, we use $\elem$.}

-\subsection{HDG methods}
+\section{\corr{HDG methods}}

+\corr{In this manuscript, we consider several classes of HDG methods (LDG-H, EDG, RT-H, and BDM-H methods) of degree at most $p$ and construct a localized orthogonal decomposition framework that can be used in concert with any of these HDG methods.
+To this end, we start with an abstract definition of HDG methods and derive properties (of all described HDG methods) that can be used for localized orthogonal decomposition in this section.
+Notably, although HDG methods are generally of order $p$, the convergence rate of the resulting multiscale method is only one due to the minimal assumptions regarding regularity.}